Should you hire an in-house designer or a contractor?

 “You can have them stop on a dime,” says Grams.
 “Say a competitor comes out with a big launch and you need to have something out within 24 hours.
 You can work on it right away.”

-These are real benefits, but they may not outweigh the advantages of contracting out your design to a high-quality agency
+These are real benefits, but they may not outweigh the advantages of contracting out your design to a high-quality agency.

 The benefits of using an agency

 A major benefit of an agency is that you can hire people with a level of expertise and variety of skills that would be out of reach for an in-house team.
-When Grams was at New Kind, for example, “we had a combined 30 years of experience with open source branding work,” he says
+When Grams was at New Kind, for example, “we had a combined 30 years of experience with open-source branding work,” he says.

 An agency can also provide the bandwidth to take on non-priority tasks such as a rebrand or a special series that in-house teams are often too work-strapped to take on.